 She founded Word Information Services, Inc., a software training practice in 1983.
 The firm’s client base included international corporations, small to medium sized companies, school districts, government agencies and individuals.

 In January 2008, she combined her consulting expertise, outstanding organizational skills, nurturing personality and ability to relate to seniors to create Senior Transition Services, Inc., of which she is the President.
 As a certified senior move manager (cSMM) she helps manage the details and logistics her clients encounter when downsizing and relocating to retirement living.
-She manages a staff of ten.
+She manages a staff of seven.
 Marlene earned her MBA degree from Drexel University.

 Senior Transition Services received the Eastern Montgomery County Chamber of Commerce 2016 Small Business of the Year.
 Senior Transition Services was awarded the “Circle of Service” designation by the National Association of Senior Move Managers.

 - The National Association of Senior Move Managers (NASMM)

 - Professional Care Alliance of Delaware Valley (PCADV)

 - Network Connections of Philadelphia, Bucks and Montgomery Counties